Muchisim: A Simulation Framework for Design Exploration of Multi-Chip Manycore Systems: Simulation Framework

 \subsection{Cost Model}

-We also added a cost model to the simulator to study the cost-effectiveness of different architecture configurations.
-The cost model---similarly to the energy model---is decoupled from the runtime simulation process.
+We also added a fabrication cost model to the simulator to study the cost-effectiveness of different architecture configurations.
+Similarly to the energy model, the cost model is decoupled from the runtime simulation process, i.e., cost and energy can be re-calculated post-simulation for different parameters.
 This is useful to study how price variations can change the cost-effectiveness of different DUT configurations.

-\textbf{\textit{Silicon cost:}} By default, we consider 7nm technology for transistors; we assume that a 300mm wafer with this transistor process costs \$6,047~\cite{lithovision}.
-We obtain the cost per die by dividing the wafer cost by the number of good dies, which we calculate using 0.2mm scribes, 4mm edge loss, and 0.07 defects per $mm^2$.
+\textbf{\textit{Silicon cost:}} By default, we consider 7 nm technology for transistors; we assume that a 300 mm wafer with this transistor process costs \$6,047~\cite{lithovision}.
+We obtain the cost per die by dividing the wafer cost by the number of good dies, which we calculate using 0.2 mm scribes, 4 mm edge loss, and 0.07 defects per $mm^2$.
 We integrate and validate~\cite{yield_calc} die yield calculations in our cost model using Murphy's model.
-When comparing the cost-effectiveness of the simulated architecture, we do not include the Non-Recurring Engineering (NRE) cost of the compute dies since all the options use the same technology.
+When comparing the cost-effectiveness of the simulated architecture, we do not include the non-recurring engineering cost of the compute dies since all the options use the same technology.

-\textbf{\textit{Packaging cost:}} We model the cost of the 65nm silicon interposer connecting a compute die with a DRAM device (including bonding) to be 20\% of the price of a compute die~\cite{cost_model_package}, and the cost of an organic substrate to be 10\% of the price of an equal-sized compute die, and the bonding to add an additional 5\% overhead~\cite{cost_model_interposer,bonding_yield}.
+\textbf{\textit{Packaging cost:}} We model the cost of the 65 nm silicon interposer connecting a compute die with a DRAM device (including bonding) to be 20\% of the price of a compute die~\cite{cost_model_package}, and the cost of an organic substrate to be 10\% of the price of an equal-sized compute die, and the bonding to add an extra 5\% overhead~\cite{cost_model_interposer,bonding_yield}.

 \textbf{\textit{DRAM cost:}} While the cost of HBM2 is not disclosed, we made an educated guess using public sources~\cite{lithovision,cost_hbm}.
-By default, the cost models assumes 7.5\$/GB, which is more affordable than when HBM was released in 2017.
+By default, the cost model assumes \$7.5/GB, which is more affordable than when HBM was first released in 2017.
 One could expect this price to decrease over time as more vendors fabricate HBM or the process matures~\cite{micron_hbm,hbm2_sk_hynix,hbm_samsung,hbm3_sk_hynix}. \proj's post-processing tool allows evaluating the performance-per-dollar of a given simulation in the light of different DRAM cost scenarios.